 MSCC believes that Australia is well placed to become a leader in stem cell therapy research.
-Stem cell treatment cannot be performed in China or the United States of America.
 This creates a unique opportunity for MSCC to become a world leader in stem cell research and therapy.

 Osteoarthritis is the 4th leading cause of disability across the world.
 Recognising this, the primary objective for any management strategy is to improve pain and function and thus improve quality of life.
 Recent improved understanding of the process that leads to joint destruction means that regenerative therapies such as stem cells have a real place in the conservative treatment of this disabling condition.